DocsCheck & OISC / IAA Compliance

 Our disclaimer in plain English

 DocsCheck is not an immigration adviser.
 It is software used by immigration advisers.
-The platform helps you manage documents, draft letters, and organise casework — but every professional decision, every piece of advice given to a client, and every representation made to UKVI is yours.
-DocsCheck does not change or reduce your professional obligations in any way.
+The platform helps you check documents, draft letters for your review, and organise casework — but every professional decision, every piece of advice given to a client, and every representation made to UKVI is yours.
+DocsCheck is not regulated immigration advice and not legal advice, and it does not change or reduce your professional obligations in any way.

-If you are considering using DocsCheck and have compliance questions specific to your OISC registration level (Level 1, 2, or 3), we are happy to discuss how the platform can be used appropriately within your authorised activities.
+If you are considering using DocsCheck and have compliance questions specific to your registration level (Level 1, 2, or 3) under the IAA (formerly the OISC), we are happy to discuss how the platform can be used appropriately within your authorised activities.

 Contact us at hello@docscheck.co.uk or call +44 1452 938897.
 We can also provide a Data Processing Agreement on request for OISC advisers who need it for their own compliance records.